homemadearcade/zero/notes/EXPERIENCEGUIDE.md

 Multi-Unlock

-Place objects on the map that are destroyed one at a time
+Place entityInstance on the map that are destroyed one at a time

 --